danislav/HeartRate/README.md

 In my case it is: `FITCARE RC700(vID=0x1130, pID=0x6837)`.
 The output is on the screen and also in several text files.
 Check out the file names in the code.
 There is also a file with the history data if you want to use it to draw a graph: hrmHistory.csv
+If you set the youtube captions variable the app will also post the hear rate as captions to the youtube live stream.
 Use the text files when you stream with OBS your cool gaming sessions and show the world how your heart goes wild when you do the play of the game :) I have a sample video here: https://www.youtube.com/watch?v=CnmkX2RTCeI

 Press any key while the app window is focused to quit.